vitalab/vitalab.github.io/deep-learning/_posts/2018-08-15-cliqueCNN.md

 ![](/deep-learning/images/cliqueCNN/opt.png)

-The idea is that residual connections can be extrapolated as a RNN as they give "later" layer saccess  to "earlier" (unprocessed) information.
+The idea is that residual connections can be extrapolated as a RNN as they give "later" layers access  to "earlier" (unprocessed) information.
 DenseNet, which consists in aggregating outputs of all previous layers as inputs, shows a rapid growth of parameters.
 To alleviate this, a clique structure recycles its weights.